Using Liferay Docker Images

 Change your password upon first login.

-In a production environment, you should not use the default admin account.
+Do not use the default admin account in a production environment.
 Instead, create admin accounts specific to your business.

 Liferay is ready to use.